ahmaazouzi/bug-tracker/README.md

 ## A Checklist (June 28, 2020):
 - As the codebase gets bigger, the problems grow both individually and in the way they affect each other and the program in general.
 This is a quick list of things I feel I need to do before having a pseudo-finished backend.
 When all these are done, I might be able to move back to the frontend or maybe start working and learning on authentication/authorization and JWT:
-- [ ] Avoid 500 server errors with good and extensive annotations one the CREATE and UPDATE DTOs.
+- [x] Avoid 500 server errors with good and extensive annotations on the CREATE and UPDATE DTOs.
-- [ ] Work on loading related data.
+- [x] Work on loading related data.
+- [x] Keep the use of DTOs, models and repositories uniform and simple.
-- [ ] Work on granular and correct response messages, e.g. When a resource doesn't exist the correct message should be returned to the client.
+- [x] Work on granular and correct response messages, e.g. When a resource doesn't exist the correct message should be returned to the client.
-- [ ] Have uniform and intuitive URIs with a focus on best practices.
+- [x] Have uniform and intuitive URIs with a focus on best practices.
 - [ ] Have scripts to seed the database.
 Maybe some pre-baked JSON snippets.
-- [ ] Fix enums.
+Postman tests!
+- [x] Fix enums.
+I have to just create a helper method that map roles to strings
-- [ ] Fix ticket/attachment relationship.
+- [ ] Fix ticket/assignment relationship.
 - [ ] Try to eliminate all repetitions where possible.
 Use composition rather than inheritance.
+- [ ] Database redesign
 - [ ] Minimize data to be entered by the user if it can be derived from the data you have already
-- [ ] Work on the types of users restrictions on what they can do before even starting to work on authentication/authorization.
-Either add a roles table or add a role field to the account table.
-- [ ] Keep the use of DTOs, models and repositories uniform and simple.
-- [ ] Database redesign
-- [ ] Learn more about the available testing tools and gradually roll them especially unit test.
-- [ ] Eliminate cargo code.
-- [ ] Clean code.

 - Patching a document is done with the following:
 ```json